enfogroup/aws-cdk-compliance/README.md

 enableBackups(app)
 ```

 Where backups are stored can be controlled via the second parameter, backupPlan.
-It defaults to **STANDARD** which FIXME
+It defaults to **STANDARD** which creates backups in the region in which the resource exists.
-FIXME
-FIXME
-FIXME

 ```typescript
 import { enableBackups, BackupPlan } from '@enfo/aws-cdkompliance'